“Here's a few from my first and upcoming series 'No Traffic Jams'.

 So, what made you want to start this series?

-I guess it was something for me to focus on.
-I was having dry spell (photographers block) whatever you would like to call it...
+LH: I guess it was something for me to focus on.
+I was having a dry spell, photographers block - whatever you would like to call it.
 I thought to myself well maybe if I find something to focus on and turn it into some type of project without a deadline, I can actually produce something.
 I also wanted to show rural Maine as more than just a place where fishermen catch lobsters, farmers grow potatoes, and to show that there is beauty in small towns with next to nothing for population.

 What are you looking for when you go shooting?
 What catches your eye?

-Oh and color, color is huge!
+Oh and colour, colour is huge!
 Mainly with these winter skies in Northern Maine, it seems the colder it gets, the better the sky...which is a bitter sweet moment when it’s below zero out and I’m out in it.

 For the most part I usually get at least 3 of the shot at the same angle/distance , and then I’ll repeat at a different angle and distance.
 So I take a bunch and sift through to see which one looks / feels right.